 Mulvaney SW, Kim, TS.
 Tactical Field Skills For the Military Physician.
-In O’Connor F (ed): Textbook of Military Medicine, New York, Borden, in press.
+In O’Connor F (ed): Textbook of Military Medicine, New York, Borden, 2019.

 Lynch JH, Mulvaney SW.
 Effect of Stellate Ganglion Block on Specific Symptom Clusters for Treatment of Posttraumatic Stress Disorder.
 Military Medicine.
 2016: 181(9) 1135-1141.